DCPUTeam/DCPUToolchain/README.md

 Note that currently only building `dtemu` works due to a conflict that exists when building the preprocessor parser inside the static library.
 We hope to have this issue sorted so that all tools can be built successfully.

-#### Testing
+#### Testing with Emscripten

-In order to run the toolchain, you must be running it from a web server (due to cross-HTTP request restrictions).
+In order to run the toolchain under Emscripten, you must be running it from a web server (due to cross-HTTP request restrictions).
 To run the toolchain, start a web server local to the _build directory_ (in the case above, this is in the `build-emcc` folder).
 For example, if you have Python installed, you can easily do: